Adrian-Moreira/PlanPals/Sprint 0/Worksheet.md

 #### Non-Functional Feature

-Can update all users working on a shared plan in real time with edits and changes, up to at least 100 users concurrently.
+Can update all cooperating users working on a shared plan in *near* real time with edits and changes, up to at least 100 users concurrently working on different planers.

 ### User Stories